ucan-wg/spec/README.md

 Capabilities MUST NOT be case sensitive.

-#### Potency
+#### Ability

-The `can` field describes the action or "potency" of a capability.
-For instance, the standard HTTP methods such as `GET`, `PUT`, and `POST` would be the possible `can` values for an `http` resource.
+The `can` field describes the verb portion of the capability: an action, potency, or ability.
+For instance, the standard HTTP methods such as `GET`, `PUT`, and `POST` would be possible `can` values for an `http` resource.
+Arbitrary ability semantics can be described, but nit G

-Potencies MAY be organized in a heirarchy with enums.
+Abilities MAY be organized in a heirarchy with enums.
 A common example is super user access ("anything") on a file system.
 Another would be read vs write access, such that in an HTTP context `READ` implies `PUT`, `PATCH`, `DELETE`, and so on.
 Organizing potencies this way allows for adding more options over time in a backwards-compatible manner, avoiing the need to reissue UCANs with new resource semantics.

 #### Examples